asakuras/sea_battle/README.md

 # sea_battle

 This is a simple web game based on HTML/CSS/JS.
 We implements both human mode and ai mode.
 Thanks to https://github.com/soffest/sb, which implements the game env and the ai mode.
-We develops on this project.
+We develops based on this project.

 ### overview
 ![img](https://github.com/asakuras/sea_battle/blob/master/img/overview/overview.png)